sci-42ver/SICP_SDF/sicp_notes.md

   i.e. the issue in the preface of section 3.1.3.
 - > A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expres-sion is said to be referentially transparent.
   IMHO i.e. not use `set!` etc. here -> `(make-decrementer 25)`
-- TODO
-  - > an “identity” that is something different from the pieces of which it is composed. ... “the same” rational number.
-    Also see
-    > In Lisp, we consider this “identity” to be the quality that is tested by eq?, i.e., by equality of pointers.
-    IMHO “identity” just means not decomposable.
 ### 3.2
 - Figure 3.3:
   "the text of the lambda expression" -> "parameters" and "body".